callstack/haul/docs/Configuration.md

 };
 ```

-With this approach wou can also take advantage from [webpack-merge](https://github.com/survivejs/webpack-merge).
+With this approach wou can also take advantage of [webpack-merge](https://github.com/survivejs/webpack-merge).
 See the [Webpack website](https://webpack.js.org/) to learn more about configuring Webpack.